leonel1524/Spin-Suite/README.md

 ## Requirements
  - [Android Studio](https://developer.android.com/studio/index.html)

-If you want to donate directly to support further development, here is us wallet
+If you want to donate directly to support further development, here is our wallet

 ERPCyA: BTC
 ```